 I was on the F-train-express to Parsons Boulevard in Jamaica, Queens, New York, one bright sunny Sunday morning and I tried to think what it would be like to live for 107 years and still have all your senses intact.
 Of course most of us won’t have to worry too much about that, but for Margaret Byrne, now 108 years old since last Friday, the oldest living Irish woman, the dream of a long and healthy life has become a reality.

-Following a stringent security check (this is America after all) I am finally granted access to room 549 on the 5th floor.
+Following a stringent security check (this is America after all) I am finally granted access to room 549 on the 5th floor of Mary Immaculate Hospital, where Margaret has lived for the past two and a half years in the nursing home.
 As I walk down the last corridor I try to think of questions to ask Margaret about her life and times in Ireland and America, but how can you define living to see three centuries, the dawn of the automobile, two world wars, the 1916 rising etc in the space of half an hour?
 I am greeted by a frail, yet bright-eyed, proud, old woman, who is dressed in turquoise and obviously expecting me as she has her hair and makeup done, all set for having her photograph taken.